 The appendix is removed with the laparoscopic instruments placed into the small incisions made in the abdomen by the surgeon.
 This laparoscopic technique is very common for simple appendicitis surgery.
 The surgeon will make 1 to 3 small incisions of keyhole size in the abdomen.
 A port (nozzle) is inserted into one of the slits, and carbon dioxide gas inflates the abdomen.
 This process will help the surgeon to see the appendix more easily.
 A laparoscope is inserted through another port, it actually looks like a telescope with a light and a camera on the end so the surgeon can see the inside part of the abdomen.
 Surgical instruments are placed in the other small incisions and will be used to remove the appendix.
 The carbon dioxide comes out through the slits, and then the incisions are closed with sutures or stapled or covered with glue-like bandages and steri-strips.
 Generally, the surgeon may start with a laparoscopic technique and may need to shift to an open surgery technique also depends on the patient’s condition and will be done for the patient’s safety.

+The appendix will be removed through an incision in the lower right abdomen.
 The surgeon makes an incision of about 2 to 4 inches long in the lower right side of the abdomen.
 The appendix will be removed from the intestine and the surgical area will be washed with sterile fluid to decrease the risk of further infection.
 A small drainage tube may be placed going from the inside to the outside of the abdomen.
 This drain pipe placed in the abdomen will be removed in a day during the stay in the hospital.
 The wound will be closed with a glue-like bandage or Steri-Strips.

 Preparation For Surgery

 Appendix surgery is generally an emergency surgery.
 However, the surgeon who performs the procedure will collect all the medical history of the patient before proceeding to the surgery.